4W4I5/Semester-6-Notes/AI/Finals Prep/Finals Prep Notes.md

 			- p<sup>*</sup> = Perceived info
 			- A = Action performed
 		- Agent = Architecture + Program, where architecture is the hardware and program is the precept sequence
+		- Can be human, robotic or just software
 ## 2.2: Good behavior: Rationality concept
 - What makes for a rational Agent
 	- Performance Measures